lukekavanagh/lukekavanagh.github.io/unit_3/ruby/week_8/README.md

 # Week 8: Databases + Review

 This week you'll learn about databases and SQL before moving moving into review.

+Before starting this week's material, be sure to [fetch all curriculum changes](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md).

 ## To-Do: